There is no harder journey…Duet is here for you.

 90% of family caregivers become more proactive about seeking resources and skills they need after self-identifying as caregivers.

 No one should have to undertake the caregiving journey alone.
-Through Duet’s support groups and mentor program you can be put in contact with fellow caregivers in a group setting or the comfort of your own home.
+Through Duet’s support groups you can be put in contact with fellow caregivers in a group setting or the comfort of your own home.

 If you’re new to Duet’s support groups, please call ahead of time at (602) 274-5022 before attending.
 To view the entire month of support groups, click on “view calendar” and sort by “Family Caregiver” as the Duet calendar category.